Christmas for me as a little girl was kind of a time travel event.

 I have the most beautiful feelings about Christmas, and it's because of those memories, which had little to do with presents and everything to do with my grandpa.

 Every single year, my grandfather would happily drag out the dusty, old, homely fake fur tree--one they'd bought and been using decades before I was born--and he'd put it up, prickly limb by prickly limb.
 I'm not sure why he never got a real tree, but, it didn't seem to faze him.
-Clearly, my grandfather loved what he had, so who am I to argue?
+Clearly, my grandfather loved what he had, so who was I to argue?

 It's a really vivid image in my head--him stretching those painted glass bulbs all over the floor and plugging them in.
 You know the ones, some shaped like thick tear drops, others were sharp and jagged and frosted and bound to end in a tetanus vaccine, while a third kind was meant to resemble a flame, all mismatched and random after years of replacing the burn outs.
 I'd watch him (mostly patiently) untangle the strings of mixed lights in long, glowing lines across the dark wood floor, and I can still smell that particular scent of warm, aged plastic and glass melding together.
 How old was the dust burning off those bulbs, anyway?
 How many Christmases had they clanked and clicked against the same wood floor in this same way, when his children were actually children?
 Surely I was feeling a drop of what he must have felt--a leftover essence, a resurrection of moments held in the time capsule of a plastic Santa or a creche with missing shepherds.
-The failing ornaments, half unspun of their colorful silken threads, and the tinsel strings that got everywhere.
-By the way, and for the love all that's holy, I can't imagine why people used that stuff, but it doesn't matter, because he liked it.
+And there were failing ornaments, half unspun of their colorful silken threads, and the tinsel strings that got everywhere.
+By the way, and for the love of all that's holy, I can't imagine why people used that stuff, but it doesn't matter, because he liked it.
 And that was good enough for me.

 We had this pretend fireplace cabinet with a green felted interior, a mirrored minibar and a record player built in and Grandpa was so proud of that thing.
 It was probably the coolest toy on the block when he'd bought it, but it was really just cheesetastic by the time I came around.
 Its record player, though--even more than clanky lights--was the solid core of my holiday experience.
 And no wonder, with Nat King Cole singing The Christmas Song, Bing crooning White Christmas, Alvin and the Chipmunks demanding promptness and hoola-hoops...it was impossible not to be drenched in the spirit of the season while listening to those crackly, wonderful tunes.